-- Get and Put programs of each device - Quality Control programs of each peripheral QC device (e.g. Bar code) - Process (PRL programs) programs of each peripheral machine (e.g. automatic screwdriver, CNC machine)
+- Get and Put programs of each device. - Quality Control programs of each peripheral QC device (e.g. Bar code). - Process (PRL programs) programs of each peripheral machine (e.g. automatic screwdriver, CNC machine)

+11.1.5.1.
 Structure of the ACL Program

-File Description DEVICE.DMC Located in the Setup directory.
-This file assigns numbers to names.
-CIMSYS.DMC Located in the LIB/ACL directory.
+File Description CIMSYS.DMC Located in the Projects\LIB\ACL LIB/ACL directory.
 This file contains system macros.
+CIMSYS.SYS Located in the Projects\LIB\ACL LIB/ACL directory.
+This file contains system programs.

+All of the following files are located at the current directory of Robotn:

+File Description

-CIMSYS.SYS CIMSYS.SYS Located in the LIB/ACL directory.
-This file contains system progra All of the following files are located at the current directory of ROBOT n : WSn.DNL Includes all of the files that are to be downloaded from your station PC to the ACL controller
+WSn.DNL Includes all of the files that are to be downloaded from your station PC to the ACL controller.

 PROLOGn.DNL In this file you modify system programs, such as Global System variables (e.g. SPSA - speed slow group A), predefined positions or any other settings that need to be predefined for that station.
 This file contains all the documentation for positions and I/O.

 GET/PUT.DNL Pick-and-place programs.

 QC.QCL Quality Control programs.

 PROCESS.PRL Process programs.

 EPILOGn.DNL In this file you modify Initialization System programs.